madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

 **Entropy(S) = E(S) = -p<sub>positive</sub>log<sub>2</sub> p <sub>positive</sub> - p<sub>negative</sub>log<sub>2</sub> p <sub>negative</sub>**

-Where p<sub>positive</sub> is the proportion (probability) of positive examples in S and p<sub>negative</sub> is the proportion of negative examples in S. Entropy is 1 is the collection S contains equal number of examples from both classes, Entropy is 0 if all the examples in S contain the same example.
+Where p<sub>positive</sub> is the proportion (probability) of positive examples in S and p<sub>negative</sub> is the proportion of negative examples in S. Entropy is 1 if the collection S contains equal number of examples from both classes, Entropy is 0 if all the examples in S contain the same example.

 The entropy values vs the probabilities for a collection S follows a parabolic curve: